-- Problems with your title that happen after you purchased the policy.
+- Problems with your title that happen after you bought the policy.

 - Problems that you create or problems that are unrelated to your or the lender’s property interests.
-Contact an attorney to ask questions you might have about your property rights.
+Call an attorney to learn more about your property rights.
 Any special exceptions – such as a public utility easement –the title company added during the title examination process must be listed in Schedule B of your policy.
 The company must tell you about each exception and give you enough information to easily locate it in public records.